 CSV File Format

-Using Your Total Station Data to Survey Under a Bridge
+Using Total Station Data to Survey Under a Bridge

-- Drag and drop the CSV point file in the Project View.
+- Drag and drop the .csv point file in the Project View.

 - Use the Transparent Terrain Lens to see the points under the bridge.